-As a school we track and analyse the children's' progress in learning against national expectations and age-related expectations on a half-termly basis

-The class teacher continually assesses each child and notes areas where they are improving and where further support is needed.
-As a school, we track children's progress from entry at Reception, using the Statutory Baseline Assessment, through to Year 6, using a variety of different methods.
-Children are tracked to ensure they are 'On Track' to meet the age related expected.
+As a school we track and analyse pupil progress in learning against national expectations and age-related expectations on a half-termly basis.
+The class teacher continually assesses each pupil and notes areas where they are improving and where further support is needed.
+As a school, we track progress from entry at Reception, using the Statutory Baseline Assessment, through to Year 6, using a variety of different methods.
+Pupils are monitored to ensure they are 'on track' to meet the age related expected.
 Gaps within learning are identified and taught.